-San Francisco's new $2 billion terminal shuts down after crack found in support beam
+$2B ‘Grand Central of the West’ terminal is shut down over safety concerns

-SAN FRANCISCO – A San Francisco transit terminal which took nearly 10 years to build and cost more than $2 billion was shut down Tuesday after officials discovered a crack in a support beam.
+A San Francisco transit terminal which took nearly 10 years to build and cost more than $2 billion was shut down Tuesday after officials discovered a crack in a support beam.

 The Salesforce Transit Center had been operating for only a month.
+The project was financed by land sales, federal stimulus grants, district fees and taxes, bridge tolls, and federal and state funds.

-The structure, dubbed the “Grand Central of the West” was highly anticipated before its opening.
+Dubbed the “Grand Central of the West,” the terminal was highly anticipated before its opening.
 Sitting near the heart of downtown, the three-block structure was expected to accommodate 100,000 passengers each weekday, and up to 45 million people a year.

 Workers discovered cracks around 10 a.m. while doing maintenance work, said Mark Zabaneh, executive director of the Transbay Joint Powers Authority, which operates the center.